fusioninsight/ecosystem/en/Data_Integration/Using_Talend_with_FusionInsight.md

-  Note: Before test starts, create `HDFSPut.txt` located at the directory `C:/SOFT` with its content shown as follows
+  Note: Before the test starts, create `HDFSPut.txt` located at the directory `C:/SOFT` with its content shown as follows

   ```
-  It is create on local PC.
+  It is created on a local PC.
   ```

   ![](assets/Using_Talend_with_FusionInsight/markdown-img-paste-20180910221936544.png)